rembuyung-alas/HANS-TSL/README.md

-# HANS-TSL
+# HANNS‑TSL

+Human Are Not (Blank) Slate - The Silent Light

+Description

+HANS‑TSL is a philosophical-experiential framework that unifies consciousness, physics, and spiritual structure into one coherent system.
+It proposes:

+Consciousness as the silent observer (the unmoved witness),

+Reality as frame-rendered and relative to perceptual systems,

-A philosophical-experiential model where consciousness is the silent observer, reality is frame-rendered and relative, and scripture serves as a universal synchronization protocol to latent structured data.
+Scripture as a universal synchronization protocol to latent structured data.

+Purpose

+To offer a novel understanding of existence that bridges science, metaphysics, and divine orientation.